Will Car Insurance Cover Regular and Routine Maintenance?

 You buy car insurance to protect against unexpected situations.
 But does car insurance cover regular or routine maintenance?
 Or do you pay out of pocket?

 Regular maintenance helps your vehicle stay safe and efficient.
 Unfortunately, most regular maintenance is not covered by car insurance.
 You cannot file an insurance claim to replace your tires, for example, nor can you file a claim for worn windshield wipers.

 Today, we’re explaining what types of things car insurance covers – including whether routine maintenance is ever covered by car insurance.

 Car Insurance Will Not Cover Routine Maintenance

 Car insurance covers unexpected costs.
-You don’t expect a car accident, for example, which is why car insurance collision coverage protects you.
+For example, you don’t expect a car accident, which is why car insurance collision coverage protects you.
 You don’t expect a pedestrian to jump in front of your vehicle, which is why car insurance liability coverage protects you.